- November 22, 2024

 The other comics in the show are PT Bratton and Dewayne White.
 They are both professional comedians and disabled veterans.
 Bratton is a 100% clean comedian, Buccini said, adding that he would probably give the show an overall TV-14 rating.

 Tickets for each night are $45.
 (Order online at http://bit.ly/3Bp4HyX).
-Included are an appetizer buffet catered by Chef Bills Legacy Catering, desserts by Sweet Melissa’s Homemade Ice Cream, a silent acution and a commemorative photo.
+Included are an appetizer buffet catered by Chef Bills Legacy Catering, desserts by Sweet Melissa’s Homemade Ice Cream, a silent auction and a commemorative photo.
 The event will not only benefit Hookin’ Veterans, but Buccini said he will also donate $1,000 to the Disabled American Veterans Palm Coast chapter.

 “If you’re going to support veterans, support veterans,” Buccini said.
 “I just wanted to give back to veterans.”

-Everyone involved in Hookin Veterans is a volunteer.
+Everyone involved in Hookin' Veterans is a volunteer.
 All of the money raised goes toward the fishing trips.

 Santore, whose father is a disabled Vietnam veteran, was hooked after he got know Buccini.

 “Joe and I have been friends since our kids went to school together 15 years ago,” Santore said.
 “He knows I love to fish.
 He started to talk to me about it.
 I said how do I get involved.
 Now I do some social media for them.
 I’m a go-fer.
-If I’m not doing my job, which is real estate, I’m doing something for Hookin Veterans.
+If I’m not doing my job, which is real estate, I’m doing something for Hookin' Veterans.

 “Veterans that go to these (fishing) events pull me aside,” Santore said.
 “They say, ‘This is the nicest thing anyone’s ever done for me in my whole life.’
 That quote makes me want to cry.
 We are actually doing something to make a difference in these guys’ lives.”